ShurayukiHime/iot-ble/BLE Specification summary - sort of.md

 We used the example ble gap button.
 This programs records the number of hits on the user button and sends non connectable advertising events on the main channel.
 Thus, the device is visible but it is impossible to connect to, as it is programmed only to perform advertising.
 It is possible to read the value written in the data field as it doesn't have any encoding and is publicly advertised.
 We tested and tried three different approaches:
-1) packet sniffing via CMD using `bluetoothctl` (you have to retrieve the hexdump as it automatically tries to display data, making it meaningless)
+1) packet sniffing via CMD using `bluetoothctl` (you have to retrieve the hexdump as it automatically tries to display data, making it meaningless).
-2) packet sniffing via Wireshark
+2) packet sniffing via Wireshark.
-3) packet sniffing via Android app BLE scanner (the app returns only advertising data, but it matches with wireshark)
+3) packet sniffing via Android app BLE scanner (the app returns only advertising data, but it matches with Wireshark).